Unique and personal perspectives on life in The Pale. This week: Graeme McQueen

 But Dublin has maintained its qualities throughout.
 There are some other great things that happened during the recession as well; we drew in a lot of big companies to provide jobs, and Beckett Bridge and the Convention Centre both opened.
 From the Chamber’s point of view, there probably wasn’t enough of that – bigger projects like an underground could have started then.
 I think if Dublin’s going to realise its potential, those sort of things have to happen.

-We want to find out what people want for Dublin by 2050; we need to know what we’re building towards.
+We wanted to find out what people want for Dublin by 2050; we need to know what we’re building towards.
 If you ask people about what they want for Dublin, it mirrors that groundedness that has come from the recession; it’s things like an end to homelessness; it’s better transport; it’s housing; a cleaner and greener city.
-It’s not like people are asking for an escalator to the stars.
+It’s not like people were asking for an escalator to the stars.

 The survey was inspired by looking at the younger generations.
 I hated that when I moved over here people would ask “Why did you move to Dublin?
 It’s a kip.”
 I found that an incredible statement to make; I found it quite annoying.
 But that’s changing.
 Younger people in Dublin have a real love for the city, and we wanted to try and tap into that to get the views of every generation, but particularly young people because they’re the future.
 And it’s that younger influence, that more grounded outlook that developed through the recession, that has brought out these basic wants for the future of the county.

 This sends a message to the government: we want to create an environment where there’s good investments from politicians in citizens.
 If you look at cities like Copenhagen and Stockholm, the buy-ins are there and the wins are obvious.
-If you start building Metro North and the underground, putting in proper bus networks, bringing the cycle network up to speed… You can really get people to buy in to the idea that the government is working for the people and develop a more trusting society.
+If you start building Metro North and the underground, putting in proper bus networks, bringing the cycle network up to speed… You can really get people to buy into the idea that the government is working for the people and develop a more trusting society.

 I think technology is going to play a huge role in a lot of things people want